CClingain/OneTrainMyth/Highlights/Project_Highlights.md

 # Q1: Wait Time Distributions

 Below are the wait time distributions for the three exit times.
-The distributions look quite similar. i used a two-sample Kolmogorov-Smirnov test to determine whether each distribution was different from the other two.
+The distributions look quite similar.
+I used a two-sample Kolmogorov-Smirnov test to determine whether each distribution was different from the other two.
 After adjusting the p-values via Benjamini-Hochberg, I found all three distributions to be significantly different from one another.